Ellie1341994/SuperheroesTeambuilder/README.md

 # Superheroes Teambuilder

-Alkemy Ract Challenge
+## General

+### Description
+This application allows logged in users to find DC/Marver characters and add them to their teams, check their stats and other miscellaneous informationa about them

-## Note regarding this Application execution
+### Note regarding NETWORK requests made within this App
 In order to properly make requests for superheroes
 A file named exactly superheroApiToken.ts
 HAS to be inside the react/src folder